Kaushalsingh79/CPT-project/README.md

 1. Clone the project repository: [GitHub Repository](https://github.com/Kaushalsingh79/CPT-project)

-2. Set up your Azure credentials and any necessary configurations.
+2. Unzip the project if required

-3. Run the project on your server.
+3. Navigate to the project directory
+4. When in the project directory run the command 'pip install -r requirements.txt' to install all the dependencies
+5. now run 'uwsgi --ini uwsgi.ini' to run your server

-4. Access the web app to start deploying cloud resources with ease.
+6. Access the web app to start deploying cloud resources with ease.

 ## Contribution